Clear Answers to Medical Malpractice FAQs

 In 2013, the law was modified to permit a judge to inspect the certificate of merit to ensure that it complies with the law upon a showing of good cause.

 With the requirement that a plaintiff usually has to obtain a certificate of merit, it is very important that victims of medical malpractice hire an attorney promptly so the attorney will have ample time to thoroughly investigate the case and obtain the necessary expert certification.
-For more information about filing certificates of merit, please read the "Medical Malpractice Legislation Update" in our Library authored by Josh Silverman.
+For more information about filing certificates of merit, please read the "Medical Malpractice Legislation Update" in our Library authored by attorney Josh Silverman.

 Q: Do I have a good medical malpractice case?